ONSdigital/pyblaise/README.md

 Simple wrapper for the [Blaise](https://blaise.com/products/blaise-5) SOAP interface.

-The interface is well defined and reasonably intuitive if you are familiar with it.
+The interface is well defined and reasonably intuitive if you are familiar with Blaise concepts.

 Blaise has five resources, each with a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface accessed via a `POST` request with a header `SOAPAction` set to the following values: